scottcarver/wp-withagency/docs/reference/command-line.md

 <br /><hr /><br />

 ### Create Component
- the ```wp pollinate component``` command adds a starter component to the project, with the name you've given.
+ the ```wp withagency component``` command adds a starter component to the project, with the name you've given.
 To avoid the kitchen sink effect, UI elements are not included by default but you can add them as needed with.
 Here is the breakdown of what is in a component:

 - scss file that follows a client-component pattern
 - js file that follows a client-component pattern